Catheter-Directed Thrombolytic Therapy

 What Can I Expect After Treatment?Back to top

-• You may spend one day in the intensive care unit (ICU).
+• You may spend one or two days in the intensive care unit (ICU).

 • You will be given additional medication to ensure the clot dissolves, usually in 12 to 14 hours.

-• A compression stocking or sleeve will be placed on your leg or arm.
+• A compression stocking or sleeve will be placed on your leg.

-• Your vascular surgeon will likely recommend you take a blood thinner for three to six months.
+• Your vascular surgeon will likely recommend you take an oral blood thinner for three to six months.